-Ethos is the property that determines our moral conduct.

 41. The consequence that results afterwards from the possible provocation of our thinking is calculated as unnecessary.

-42. Ipse facto, the visible consequence is the corruption of the impure soul.
+42. Ipse facto, the visible consequence that results is the corruption of the impure soul, at its most vulnerable state and engagement.

-43. The creation of ethos was designed to avoid, such unfortunate occurrences.
+43. The creation of ethos was designed to avoid, such unfortunate occurrences and collapsible thoughts that prevented our mind to function properly.

-44. We can be ethical and at the same time use thought to be morally guided.
+44. We can be ethical and at the same time use thought to be morally guided and disciplined, as we display acts of liberality or eutrapelic wit.

-45. There is no distinct contradiction, in this assertion of mine.
+45. There is no distinct contradiction, in this ruminative assertion of mine or its relevance and complaisance, because what is being mentioned is the comportment of an individual.

 46. Moral conduct is a considerable factor in the way we not only act, but it also dictates the way others perceive us naturally.

-47. Because of this, that is the reason that comportment is exceedingly of vital significance to ethos.
+47. Because of this, that is the reason that comportment is exceedingly of vital significance to the criterion of ethos and its kalokagathical implication.

-48. We often ignore in philosophy the aspect of moral conduct, since it is more attributed to psychology.
+48. We often ignore in philosophy the consequence of moral conduct, since it is more attributed to the sesquipedalian terminology of psychology.

-49. However, it is the concept itself that is being addressed and not just the invariable nature of it regard.
+49. However, it is the concept itself that is being addressed and not just the invariable nature of its regard or epikeia.

 50. When we involve moral conduct in the conversation, we are assuming the state or condition of that particular behaviour.